Training Fair Models in Federated Learning without Data Privacy Infringement: Experimental Results

-In Figures~\ref{fig:para_anal_linear}(a), \ref{fig:para_anal_linear}(c) and \ref{fig:para_anal_linear}(e), AFE (the solid line) is always not larger than $\epsilon$.
-When $\epsilon$ is small, AFE reaches the value of $\epsilon$.
-In other words, the federated DGEO constraint is activated to constrain model fairness during training.
-When $\epsilon$ is large, AFE is substantially lower than $\epsilon$, and FedFair can satisfy the fairness requirement without sacrificing accuracy.

-\nop{ the red curves show the absolute federated estimations for every value of $\epsilon$.
-The black line in each figure is an auxiliary line with a slope equal to 1.
-The red curves are never on top of the auxiliary lines, because the federated DGEO constraint requires the absolute federated estimation to be no bigger than $\epsilon$.

-For large values of $\epsilon$, the red curves are under the auxiliary lines, which indicates inactive federated DGEO constraints for the corresponding instances of the FedFair problem.

-For small values of $\epsilon$, the red curves coincide with the auxiliary lines meaning the federated DGEO constraints are activated to constrain model fairness during training. } In Figures~\ref{fig:para_anal_linear}(a), \ref{fig:para_anal_linear}(c) and \ref{fig:para_anal_linear}(e), the DGEO curve (the dashed line) on the testing data closely follows the trend of the corresponding AFE curve.
-This shows that the federated DGEO constraint applied on the training data generalizes well in constraining the DGEO on the testing data, which makes FedFair highly effective in training fair models.

-Figures~\ref{fig:para_anal_linear}(b), \ref{fig:para_anal_linear}(d) and \ref{fig:para_anal_linear}(f) show how $\epsilon$ affects the accuracy and the fairness of $f_\theta$.
-On all the data sets, the accuracy of $f_\theta$ drops when $\epsilon$ becomes smaller, because reducing $\epsilon$ induces a tighter federated DGEO constraint, shrinks the feasible region of the FedFair problem, and makes it harder to find a good solution.
-Figures~\ref{fig:para_anal_linear}(b) and \ref{fig:para_anal_linear}(d) show that reducing $\epsilon$ significantly improves the fairness of $f_\theta$, since a smaller $\epsilon$ requires $f_\theta$ to have a smaller DGEO, that is, to be fairer.

-However, a smaller DGEO does not always induce a higher fairness.
-The reason is that fairness is defined based on the notion of DEO$(f_\theta)$, which is equivalent to DGEO only if a hard loss function $\ell(f_\theta(\mathbf{x}), y)=\mathds{1}_{y*f_\theta(\mathbf{x})\leq 0}$ is used~\cite{donini2018empirical}.
-The hard loss function cannot be used to train the logistic regression model $f_\theta$, thus DGEO is not equivalent to DEO$(f_\theta)$ in our case.
-As a result, when $\epsilon$ gets smaller than 0.10, the DGEO in Figure~\ref{fig:para_anal_linear}(e) decreases, but the corresponding fairness in Figure~\ref{fig:para_anal_linear}(f) drops as well.
-However, this does not affect the practical performance of FedFair much.
-As discussed in Section~\ref{sec:fmtp}, FedFair always achieves the best performance on all data sets.
+As it is shown in Figures~\ref{fig:para_anal_acu_fair}(a), \ref{fig:para_anal_acu_fair}(c), \ref{fig:para_anal_acu_fair}(e), and \ref{fig:para_anal_acu_fair}(g), reducing $\epsilon$ significantly improves the fairness of $f_\theta$, since a smaller $\epsilon$ requires $f_\theta$ to have a smaller DGEO, that is, tending to be fairer.
+However, a smaller $\epsilon$ does not always produce a better fairness here.
+The reason is that the evaluation metric of fairness is defined based on the notion of DEO$(f_\theta)$, which is equivalent to DGEO only if a discrete loss function $\ell(f_\theta(\mathbf{x}), y)=\mathbbm{1}_{y*f_\theta(\mathbf{x})\leq 0}$ is used~\cite{donini2018empirical}.
+The discrete loss function cannot be used to train the logistic regression model $f_\theta$, so we use a continuous loss function, which makes DGEO not equivalent to DEO$(f_\theta)$.